Menu

 No need to bring anything.
 Kids are welcome to wear their SBK t-shirts if they would like, otherwise just wear comfortable clothes for working in the kitchen and serving food.

-Project Leader: Mary Fenelon
+Project Leader: Marlee Jansen

 REGISTRATION IS REQUIRED.